scie1006-2023/comp/workshop2.md

       ![](images/mongodb-charts-min.png)

-   9. **Exercise: Create a chart for humidity data** Please create a chart for humidity using the same steps as above.
+   9. **Exercise: Create a chart for the humidity data**

+      Please create a chart for the humidity using the same steps as above.

 ## Submission